Breast reduction surgery: The complete guide

 Breast reduction surgery involves the removal of excess breast fat, glandular tissue, and skin to achieve a breast size more proportionate to your body and alleviate discomfort.

 The procedure typically begins with the administration of anaesthesia to ensure your comfort during the surgery.
-Options include intravenous sedation or general anaesthesia, depending on what is most suitable for you and the specifics of the procedure.
+The procedure is mainly performed under general anaesthetic.

 Following the incisions, excess breast tissue, fat, and skin are removed to reduce the overall size of the breasts.
+Often, the tissue removed is routinely sent for histological examination.
 The nipple and areola are repositioned higher on the chest to achieve a more natural placement.
 After repositioning, the remaining breast tissue is shaped to achieve a natural contour.
 This step is essential for ensuring that the breasts look symmetrical and proportionate to the patient’s body.

 The incisions are closed with sutures, skin adhesives, or surgical tape, depending on the surgeon’s preference and the specifics of the procedure.
 Finally, bandages and dressings are applied to support the breasts as they heal, helping to minimise swelling and protect the surgical area from infection.